Gardening in March

 Greater Brisbane region

-The beginning of March can still be quite hot, but get ready for a busy few weeks once the weather cools down.
+The beginning of March can still be very hot, but get ready for a busy few weeks once the weather cools down.

 Not only will it be more pleasant to work outside then, but it will be time to plant a wide variety of cool-season vegetables, annual flowers and spring-flowering bulbs.
 Trees, shrubs and perennials planted in the mild autumn conditions of March will have time to establish before winter slows down growth.

-The abundant rains we've had recently will have have deleted soils of nutrients, especially the more soluble ones.
+If we've been fortunate enough to have good rains over the summer, they'll have have deleted soils of nutrients, especially the more soluble ones.
 Plan to replenish the soil before autumn planting.
 Don't forget trace elements, whether you add them separately or as part of a complete fertiliser.
 (See also Plant nutrition and nutrient deficiencies.)

-We don't know how long rainy times will last, so also give a thought to improving water penetration and retention in anticipation of drier months ahead.
+We don't know how long summer rains will last, so also give a thought to improving water penetration and retention in anticipation of drier months ahead (for more see Soils).
 Tanks have become a familiar part of the backyard landscape in recent years, but the soil itself can be a form of water storage (balanced with the need for suitable drainage, of course).

 Mail order (which includes online shopping these days) is a simple way to obtain unusual or old-fashioned vegetable and flower seeds, bulbs and other plants.
-If you haven't ordered already, get your orders in without delay for autumn planting.
+If you haven't ordered already, get your orders in for autumn planting without delay.

 Mail order can also be used to expand your rose collection if you don't have a specialist rose nursery nearby.
 Although bareroot roses are usually supplied in winter, get your order in early to avoid disappointment.
 Once stocks of a given variety are sold out, you'll probably have to wait until next year.

-After flowering has finished, is an opportune time to shrubs like Buckinghamia and Murraya paniculata.
+The end of flowering is an opportune time to prune shrubs like Buckinghamia and Murraya paniculata.

 However, leave winter and spring flowering shrubs alone as they will be flowering soon or initiating their flower buds now.
-Examples are poinsettia, snowflake, camellias, Gordonia, and azaleas.
+Examples are poinsettia, snowflake, camellias, gordonia, and azaleas.
+Now would be a good time to supply at little extra potassium.

 Vegetables